syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 {% endhighlight %}
 {% endtabs %}

+## Programmatically switch pages

-## Move to pages programmatically
+### Move to the first page

-### MoveToFirstPage

 The data pager allows the users to programmatically navigate to the first page using the `MoveToFirstPage()` method.

-### MoveToLastPage
+### Move to the last page

 The data pager allows the users to programmatically navigate to the last page using the `MoveToLastPage()` method.

-### MoveToNextPage
+### Move to to the next page

 The data pager allows the users to programmatically navigate to the next page using the `MoveToNextPage()` method.

-### MoveToPreviousPage
+### Move to to the previous page

 The data pager allows the users to programmatically navigate to the previous page using the `MoveToPreviousPage()` method.

-### MoveToPage(Int32)
+### Move to page

 The data pager allows the users to programmatically navigate to the desired page using the `MoveToPage(Int32)` method.

-### MoveToPage(Int32, Int32, Boolean)

-The data pager allows the users to programmatically navigate to the desired page from the current page using the `MoveToPage(Int32, Int32, Boolean)` method.
+Users can also able to navigate to the page with animation using the `MoveToPage(Int32, Int32, Boolean)` method.

 ## Orientation

-By default, `SfDataPager` scrolls horizontally.
-However, `SfDataPager.Orientation` property allows users to customize the pager to scroll vertically or horizontally according to their preferences.
+By default, `SfDataPager` displays the button in the horizontal direction.
+However, the `SfDataPager.Orientation` property allows users to customize the data pager to display the buttons vertically or horizontally according to their preferences.

 {% tabs %}
 {% highlight xaml %}